 - Arthrography.
 Medical imaging used in the evaluation of joints.

 - Echocardiography.
 Also called an echo test or heart ultrasound, this is a test that takes “moving pictures” of the heart with sound waves.

 - Back and joint injections.
 Imaging-guided techniques or computed tomography (CT) increase the precision of back and joint injections.
 These techniques can provide better results and reduced complication rates.

 - Nuclear cardiology studies.
 Nuclear cardiology uses non-invasive techniques to evaluate how well a heart is pumping, analyze the presence and severity of coronary plaque and fat, visualize the size and location of a heart attack, and measure myocardial blood flow.

-- Bone density, or DEXA.
+- Bone densitometry, or DEXA.
 This non-invasive procedure allows for accurate assessment of bone density and detection of clinically significant changes in bone mass or conditions such as osteoporosis.

 - Venous Incompetency.
-Tri-County can assess your clinical situation through a thorough history, a clinical examination and, in many cases, a duplex ultrasound examination of your venous system.
+Astera Health can assess your clinical situation through a thorough history, a clinical examination and, in many cases, a duplex ultrasound examination of your venous system.
 Vein Ablation is a minimally invasive outpatient treatment for venous insufficiency that is performed using ultrasound guidance.